NEW! Join our growing UNISTELLAR Community group and connect with fellow explorers from around the world!

 • Works with every UNISTELLAR telescope model.

-• It is possible to connect to your telescope memory interface on your computer to download the RAW data for your Enhanced Vision observations (Dynamic Signal Amplification) for DSO, Planets, and Science mode observations.
+• It is possible to connect your telescope's memory interface to your computer to download the RAW data for your Enhanced Vision (Dynamic Signal Amplification) observations of DSOs (deep-sky objects) and Science mode.

-• Your RAW data can be downloaded either in FITS, TIFF, or PNG.
+• Your RAW data can be downloaded in FITS, TIFF, or PNG format.

 1 - Access the Experimental area / Laboratory tab